 - Ear infections

 The Beagle Boxer mix is also prone to obesity, so his diet and weight should be closely monitored.
-Their expected lifespan is 12-15 years, and with proper care, they are much more likely to live to 15.
+Their expected lifespan as i pointed out in the first paragraph is 10-15 years, and with proper care, they are much more likely to live to 15.

 Costs of Owning a Boggle